a-gafiyatullin/sys-prog/README.md

 # OS
-Solutions of the variuos exercises on operating systems
+Solutions of the various exercises on operating systems